liuyujie714/TprParser/TprParser/README.md

 # Modify multiple parameters
-I write a `SimSettings` class to do this work
+Use `SimSettings` class to do this work
 ```python
 from TprParser.TprReader import SimSettings